json-api/json-api/format/index.md

 ## Introduction <a href="#introduction" id="introduction" class="headerlink"></a>

 JSON API is a specification for how a client should request that resources be fetched or modified and how a server should respond to those requests.

 JSON API is designed to minimize both the number of requests and the amount of data transmitted between clients and servers.
+This efficiency is achieved without compromising readability, flexibility, and discoverability.

 JSON API requires use of the JSON API media type ([`application/vnd.api+json`](http://www.iana.org/assignments/media-types/application/vnd.api+json))